 - Proof of the refund amount (if applicable).

-- If your refund was direct deposited, a copy of your bank statement showing the deposit amount.
+- If your refund was direct deposited, provide a copy of your bank statement showing the deposit amount.

-- Additional information about the return preparer, such as a copy of a business card, promotional flyer, or local business listing.
+- Additional information about the tax return preparer, such as a copy of a business card, promotional flyer, or local business listing.

 - Copies of documents to support your claim, such as: